Electric Universe theory

-The Electric Universe theory argues that electricity plays a more important role in the Universe, than is generally accepted (see also "Electricity throughout the Universe").
+The Electric Universe theory argues that electricity plays a significant and more important role in the Universe, than is generally accepted (see also “Electricity throughout the Universe“).
+The theory does not dismiss gravity.

 As a theory, it offers explanations of various natural and astrophysical phenomena, some of which it claims are better understood without the need for various ad hoc explanations.
 As with any theory, the Electric Universe makes predictions that have been tested, and is published in both peer-reviewed papers, and popular books.